All-Hands-AI/OpenHands/docs/guides/Troubleshooting.md

 # Troubleshooting

+> If you're running on Windows and having trouble, check out our [guide for Windows users](./Windows.md)

 There are some error messages that get reported over and over by users.
 We'll try and make the install process easier, and to make these error messages better in the future.
 But for now, you can look for your error message below,